Owens to get Hall of Fame ring during 49ers game

 SANTA CLARA, Calif.
 (AP) - Terrell Owens came back to his roots to get his Hall of Fame ring.

-Owens was set to be presented with the ring during a halftime ceremony during Thursday night's game between the San Francisco 49ers and the Oakland Raiders.
+Owens was presented with the ring during a halftime ceremony during Thursday night's game between the San Francisco 49ers and the Oakland Raiders.

 Owens spent the first eight seasons with the 49ers, establishing himself as one of the best players in the game during his tenure in San Francisco.